 Understanding your money story is fundamental to understanding why you make certain financial decisions.
 Once you know your story, you can change it and your relationship with money.
 So what is a money story?
 Your money story is your personal belief and narrative about money.

 Money stories form during childhood from all of the influences surrounding you.
-Things like express words from your parents or caregivers, actions you observed in others, and feelings you picked up on (like a stressful home environment every payday) all contribute to your story.
+Things like expressing words from your parents or caregivers, actions you observed in others, and feelings you picked up on (like a stressful home environment every payday) all contribute to your story.

 Nobody chooses their money story – it starts during childhood.
 In fact, children can grasp basic money concepts by age 3!
-Even though you can’t choose your money story growing up, the good news is, you can change it.
+Even though you can’t choose your money story growing up, the good news is, that you can change it.